 - Wendy & Norman

-We expect to have our For Sale page updated in early June with photos of our best lambs for sale for breeding, in addition to a couple of yearling ewes who have not yet been bred.
-Our new flock sire "Jo-Jo," a moorit spotted ram, produced some beautiful chocolate colored ewe and ram lambs for us this year, including a striking moorit spotted mouflon ram.
-We also have some black spotted ram and ewe lambs with very unique spotting patterns.
-Our other proven flock sire "Caesar" once again produced some excellent well muscled lambs for breeding, as well as our grassfed meat sales.
+Our For Sale page is completely updated with photos of our best lambs for sale for breeding, in addition to several yearling ewes who have not yet been bred.
+Our newest flock sire "Jo-Jo," a moorit spotted ram, produced more beautiful chocolate colored ewe and ram lambs for us again this year.
+We also have some striking black spotted lambs sired by our veteran Caesar, who predictably produces well muscled lambs for breeding, as well as our grassfed meat sales.